Anna Ayala

-Anna Dalia Ayala (born December 22, 1965) is an American fraudstress and convicted felon.
+Anna Dalia Ayala (born December 22, 1965) is an American fraudster and convicted felon.
 She is most known for bringing a fraudulent tort claim against a Wendy's restaurant in San Jose, California in 2005.
 Ayala's claim is estimated to have cost the chain more than $30 million USD in lost revenue.
 Due to the potential lost revenue, Ayala was felony charged with attempted grand larceny, to which Ayala pleaded guilty in September 2005.
 She was sentenced to nine years in prison on January 18, 2006, and served four years.
 In 2013, she received another prison sentence for an unrelated incident regarding filing a false police report and felony firearm possession.

 Early life

 Born in 1965, Anna Ayala grew up in Donna, Texas.
 Her mother was a seasonal farmworker and sent Anna and her three siblings to be raised by their maternal grandmother, who was also raising 10 other children; her father was a business owner and farm-worker contractor.
 Anna and her siblings had a strict upbringing; her siblings remembered her as being generous and kind as a child.

 Around 1984, Ayala began cohabiting with a man with whom she had two children; they separated after about nine years without marrying.
 Ayala then moved to San Jose in 1993, opening a janitorial business.
 While in San Jose, Ayala "was sued by creditors over relatively small amounts of money" and filed nearly 13 lawsuits of her own.

 In 1998, Ayala brought a lawsuit against San Jose-based La Oferta Review Newspaper for sexual harassment.
 The case was dropped.
 In 2004, she lost a suit against a San Jose car dealership, General Motors Corp. and Goodyear Tire and Rubber Company, claiming that a wheel fell off her car.
 The suit was dismissed with prejudice after she fired her attorney and failed to attend court or submit paperwork.

 On her 39th birthday in 2004, Ayala married Jaime Plascencia, a construction and manual laborer, in Nevada.